vlayer-xyz/vlayer/book/src/features/web.md

 If you picked any other data source than `api.x.com` you would need to regenerate your local API token that sits in `vlayer/.env.testnet`.

-To configure `https://api.example.com` use following command:
+To configure `https://api.example.com`, use the following command:
 ```sh
 vlayer jwt encode -p ./fixtures/jwt-authority.key --subject deadbeef --host "api.example.com" --post 443
 ```